 A Lord (Laird) is a member of the gentry in Scotland and ranks below a Baron and above an Esquire.
 The designation of Laird is based on an inheritable property that has an explicit tie to the physical land.
 The title cannot be bought and sold without selling the physical land.
 The title also does not entitle the owner to sit in the House of Lords and is the Scottish equivalent to an English squire in that it is not a noble title, more a courtesy title meaning landowner with no other rights assigned to it.

 As above, it is important to emphasise that this is a courtesy title.
 You will not be a lord or lady in the hereditary sense but you can legally change your name and we provide the certificate and the deed.
-We cannot sell you a title, but we are simply acknowledging your right to use the title of Laird, Lord or Lady of Glencoe, which is trademarked by Highland Titles.
+We cannot sell you a title, but we are simply acknowledging your right to use the title of Laird, Lord or Lady of the Glen, which is trademarked by Highland Titles.
 Find out more HERE.

 What is the daughter of a lord called?